Gradient-7788/BTC-ETH_Stat/README.md

-# BTC-ETH_Stat

-# Kalman-Hurst BTC Strategy
+# Cryptocurrency Trading Strategies using Mean Reversion and Hurst Exponents

 This repository presents a mean-reversion trading strategy developed for BTC/USDT using statistical signal processing and fractal analysis.
 The strategy was designed with an emphasis on systematic execution, quantitative rigor, and modular architecture.
+This can also be used on ETH/USDT considering the mean-correlation of BTC and ETH in real-time market.

 ## Overview